 Yes, PSMA PET Scans with Pylarify can be used to qualify patients for 177 Lu-PSMA radioligand therapy.
 However, the criteria for qualifying for 177 Lu-PSMA radioligand therapy are many, and may differ depending on the institution offering that therapy, or the clinical trial qualifiers for such therapeutic options.
 A PSMA PET scan is not a single indicator or qualifier for such therapeutic options.
 However, for those that do otherwise qualify, a positive diagnostic PSMA PET Scan is typically required in order to demonstrate that the patient’s recurrent prostate cancer is “PSMA Avid”.
 Once a positive PSMA PET scan is obtained and demonstrates the extent of disease, this serves as an additional criterion necessary prior to 177 Lu-PSMA radioligand therapy.

 Axumin was FDA approved in 2016, many years have passed and insurance companies have established specific billing codes for these exams.
 Even with those codes, many patients have reported to us that their insurance companies sometimes do not cover them.
-Coverage is specific to your individual history, needs, coverage and plans.
-However, we fully expect that PSMA PET Scans with Pylarify will eventually (hopefully soon!) “catch up” to Axumin in this regard.
-Just as soon as we receive those billable codes, all members of our PSMA Priority List will be immediately notified.
+Coverage is specific to your individual history, needs, and insurance plan.
+As of January 1, 2022, CMS and Medicare provided PSMA PET Scan (Pylarify) with dedicated billing code, which in turn facilitated Medicare creating a consistent reimbursement schedule, making PSMA PET Scan reimbursable.
+Other major third-party insurance companies, who tend to follow Medicare, have also added Pylarify to their formulary.
+Over time, we believe PSMA PET Scans (Pylarify) will catch-up to (and perhaps surpass) Axumin insurance acceptance.